G20 split over coal, 1.5 degree climate limit ahead of Rome summit - sources - Up News Info

 BIG-HITTERS STAY HOME

-At least four G20 leaders are not expected to come to Rome, including China’s Xi Jinping, at the helm of the world’s biggest greenhouse gas emitter, and Russia’s Vladimir Putin, head of the largest energy producer.
+At least four G20 leaders are not expected to come to Rome, including China’s Xi Jinping, at the helm of the world’s biggest greenhouse gas emitter, and Russia’s Vladimir Putin, head of a major oil and gas producer.

 One source said while such absences were “not a great political signal,” they would not necessarily prevent progress.